 In this Chat and Learn series, we featured Abby Hammer, Chief Customer Officer and Head of Products at ChurnZero, as she shared her phenomenal experience with the importance of effective customer communication, certainly a topic near and dear to her heart.
 During the interview, she emphasized that the pandemic shouldn’t be a reason for her customer success team to stop; but it’s a reason for them to experiment and try out new things.

 “Our work is most exciting and our success is often strongest when we’re not afraid to experiment and we’re not afraid to be flexible and adaptable to the situations.”
 (Abby Hammer, 2020)

-For Abby, it’s also crucial for us to continuously have the right cadence with the customers, ask the right questions, and talk about values that we could bring that are relevant and helpful to them.
-However, when communicating with the customer, we also need to be wary about the different drawbacks it could bring.
+For Abby, it’s also crucial for us to continuously have the right cadence with the customers, ask the right questions, and discuss values that we could bring that are relevant and helpful to them.
+However, when communicating with the customer, we also need to be wary of the different drawbacks it could bring.

 Drawbacks of Using Traditional Modes of Communication

 According to Abby, many customer success teams dwell on the usage of traditional methods of communication such as phone calls and emails.
 But there is a natural friction point in using those means of communication.
 Let’s say for example, if you call a customer, you’re going to hope that they are at their desk, and they are not disregarding their calls.
 What if no one’s still in their office because of the pandemic and, unfortunately, we only have their office number?
 Email has some of the same problems as well.
 How sure are you that they are reading your emails?
 There are also times that you violate the “Is it worth my time enough?” which for some customers will be once and you’re less likely to get read in the future.
 These are the reasons why Abby and her team took some time to explore other methods of communication, such as Slack and other online communities.

 Now, it’s more interesting to discuss what are the possible ways to effectively communicate with your customers.

 Ways to Communicate With Customers